 By 2007, Sky's EPG was dated, with the same basic system being in use for almost nine years at the time.
 Compared to the newly formed Virgin Media service, Sky's EPG was starting to lag behind in features.
 Sky were planning to add a pull-based VOD service (Anytime+) for a while, and realised that the current EPG just could not work with the amount of content that would be available on it.
 Still based off of the same OpenTV 1.x core that the older EPGs utilised, Sky released a complete redesign of the Sky EPG for all Sky+HD units in 2009.

 EPG v8 Versions

-In October 2010, Sky took a major new direction in their EPG development, by switching out the OpenTV-based middleware used since 1998 for open-source Unix-based firmware to add support for network connections and Sky Anytime+.
-It was a rather dangerous switch, with full planner conversion required.
-During the update, it was not uncommon for users to find their hard drives completely wiped out, and some Pace TDS850NB PVR4s became bricked by early updates, requiring complete box replacement.
+In October 2010, Sky took a major new direction in their EPG development, by switching out the OpenTV-based middleware used since 1998 for open-source Unix-based firmware to add support for network connections and Sky Anytime+ pull VOD.
+Due to technical limitations, the Thomson DSI8215 missed out on the move to Unix.

 Early Unix-based firmwares were largely similar in visual appearance to the previous OpenTV 1.32 based firmwares, with the notable addition of networking capabilities, and Sky's pull-VOD Anytime+.